reynoldsnlp/flair/README.md

 must be installed.
 For more information on using maven, click here https://maven.apache.org/.

-Additionally, FLAIR relies on an older stanford tregex object.
+Additionally, FLAIR relies on an older stanford tregex build.
 [Click here](https://drive.google.com/open?id=1q7kWl3It5JAtk4f9dui64xY1vjYRL5rh) to get the necessary dependencies.
 Place these files in the src/main/webapp/WEB-INF/lib/ folder.